Development of a real-time information and monitoring system to support the risk assessment of nanomaterials under REACH

 You can download here the Workshop Flyer.

 The Workshop is free of registration fees and open to the public.
-To register please fill in the Registration Form.

 A coffee break and a light lunch will be available for participants during the workshop.
 Travel, accommodation and other food expenses are to be covered by each participant.